Van cat: Characteristics

+Appearance

-Van cats are all-white, or sometimes mostly white with amber markings around the tail and ears.
-Locals to the Van area identify only the all-white type as Van cats, according to a 1991 BBC documentary, Cats, written and presented by Roger Tabor.
+Van cats are solid white, or sometimes mostly white with amber markings around the tail and ears.
+Locals to the Van area identify only the solid white type as Van cats, according to a 1991 BBC documentary, Cats, written and presented by Roger Tabor.

 Their most notable genetic characteristic is their almond-shaped eyes that often are mismatched colours.
 The most valued members of the type generally have one amber-green eye and one blue eye.

 Behaviour

 Van cats are known for enjoying water and swimming in Lake Van.
 This may be the source of the popular, but possibly false or exaggerated, belief that the formal Armenian Van breed is innately more fond of water than the average cat.
 Lushington wrote: "Apart from their great capacity for affection and alert intelligence, their outstanding characteristic is their liking for water, not normally regarded as a feline attribute.
 They not only dabble in water and play with it, but have been known to enter ponds and even horse-troughs for a swim – they soon became famous as the 'swimming cats.
-It is unclear if Lushington means the cats of the Lake Van area, or her own Armenian Van standardised breed.
-Tabor's BBC documentary states: "The reason for [its] fame is that the Van cat is known as 'the swimming cat'....
-[H]ere at Lake Van ... these cats do enter it, and swim."
+It is unclear if Lushington means the cats of the Lake Van area, or her own Van standardised breed.
+Tabor's BBC documentary states: "The reason for [its] fame is that the Van cat is known as 'the swimming cat' [....]
+Here at Lake Van [...] these cats do enter it, and swim."